bryancheng66/OrderedArrayList/README.md

 # OrderedArrayList
-We talked about how to call a method from the parent class that we were overriding.
+We talked about how to call a method from the parent class that we were overriding by using super.